neroist/nova/README.md

 # Nova
 Nova is a CLI for controlling Govee light strips based off of/inspired by Bandev's Lux.
 Made in Nim.

-Not affiliated with Govee or Bandev at all.
+Not affiliated with Govee or Bandev.

 ## Contents
 - [Supported Devices](https://github.com/nonimportant/nova/blob/main/README.md#supported-devices)